mbdriscoll/ctree/README.md

 ctree
 =====

-C AST implementation designed to be an IR for DSL compilers.
+A C-family abstract syntax tree implementation designed to be an IR for DSL compilers.